 It is possible to ship a frozen sperm sample to our overseas clinics.
 However most parents find it is much cheaper to just travel to the clinic and leave donation in person.
-The cost of shipping a frozen sperm sample or vitrified eggs will be about $3,000 to $4,000 USD from most Western cities to Eastern Europe, and parents will also have to cover the expense of the donation and freezing process in their home IVF clinic.
+The cost of shipping a frozen sperm sample or vitrified eggs will be about $3,000 USD from most Western cities to Eastern Europe, and parents will also have to cover the expense of the donation and freezing process in their home IVF clinic.

 Of course you will need to travel to the clinic at the end of the process to pickup your baby and apply at your Consulate for his citizenship and passport.
 There’s a full discussion about sperm donation and how to apply for passports in the Surrogacy Guide.